taikedz/vefirewall/README.md

 	* sets of rules admins can switch between as required
 * Add chain-level policy
 	* allow the "inputs" and "outputs" files to specify their own policies
-* Add a "test" mode - allows you to configure new firewall, and recuperate in case the rules terminate your SSH session (based on a true story)
-	* runs a gnu-screen or tmux session
-	* saves old configuration
-	* applies new configuration
-	* reverts old configuration after N seconds
-* Save iptables configurations without external tool
+* Save iptables configurations across reboots without external tool
-* Add non-interactive mode - for running in cron jobs.
 * Allow use in conjunction with other firewall managers:
 	* Move rules to their own chains - vefwinput vefwoutput IN PROGRESS
 		* allow chains to specify post- or pre- loading
+* Support RHEL7